safiyamak/Butterfly/README.md

 # Butterfly - Autoimmune Symptom Tracker

-SymptomTracker3 is a prototype iOS app developed in Swift using UIKit.
+Butterfly is a prototype iOS app developed in Swift using UIKit.
 The app serves as an autoimmune symptom tracker, allowing users to monitor and record their symptoms related to mind and energy levels.

 ## Features